Connects, Wimbas, and Bridges oh my. . .

 - Hosted service provided by Wimba

-- Room requests and permissions are managed by the Office of eLearning
+- Room requests and permissions are managed by Information Technology Services

 - American Journal of Online Education – number 3 desktop videoconferencing tool